Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to send money to Yemen

-Need to send money to Yemen from Singapore?
+Need to send money to Yemen from South Africa?
 Here’s the information you need.

-The Yemeni rial is considered an exotic currency, so if you’re trying send money overseas, you may have found your bank can’t exchange your Singapore dollars for rials.
+The Yemeni rial is considered an exotic currency, so if you’re trying send money overseas, you may have found your bank can’t exchange your South Africa rand for rials.
 Instead of paying high fees for a transfer, consider a money transfer company that can quickly convert and send money to your loved ones in Yemen.

 Banks versus money transfer companies or services.

 Although banks can handle a great deal of services, they usually aren’t the best option when you’re transferring money between countries.
 A money transfer company specializes in this and can offer you better exchange rates with lower fees than your bank.
 This means you’ll save money and be able to send more rial to your loved ones in Yemen.

 How do I compare money transfer companies when sending money to Yemen?

 Keep in mind these factors when comparing transfer providers:

 - Exchange Rates.
 Check the exchange rates offered by popular money transfer companies like Moneygram and Western Union because it can vary based on how the company calculates the international rates.